Pumpkin Chocolate Chip Cookie Bars

 - 1 1/2 cups (255 grams) chocolate chips, divided

-- Preheat the oven to 350 °F. Line a 9x13-inch baking dish with aluminum foil, leaving an overhang on all sides to lift the cookie bars out of the pan after baking.
+- Preheat the oven to 350 °F. Line a 9x13-inch baking dish with parchment paper, leaving an overhang on all sides to lift the cookie bars out of the pan after baking.

 - In a large mixing bowl, whisk together the melted butter, brown sugar, and granulated sugar until no lumps remain.
 Whisk in the pumpkin and vanilla extract.

 - Switch to a wooden spoon and stir in the flour, cinnamon, nutmeg, allspice, and salt.
 Stir in 1 1/4 cups of the chocolate chips.
 The dough will be soft and thick.

 - Transfer the dough to the prepared pan, pressing into the corners with the back of a spoon or clean fingertips.
 Press the remaining chocolate chips into the top of the dough.

 - Bake for 40 minutes, or until a tester inserted into the center of the cookie bars comes out clean.
 Allow the bars to cool in the pan for at least an hour or until fully cooled before removing from the pan using the overhang from the parchment paper.
 Cut into 20 bars.

 - To bake a smaller batch, halve all ingredients and bake in an 8x8-inch pan for 30-35 minutes.